pulumi/pulumi/docs/language.md

 * For strings and numbers:
     - An enum array of legal values.

+TODO: we need to specify precisely where custom types may appear, how the system knows to bind them, etc.  In the
+    Mu case, there are actually two places: the stack's property definitions themselves (`properties`), and the custom type section (`types`).
+Maybe we can use some "meta-typing" to indicate this, e.g. in the Mufile schema itself.

 ## Embedded Quotations

 A quotation allows computation to be mixed into what is otherwise just markup data.